-In some ways, the internet is an even better example than the U.S. interstate highway system, because the internet did not require a huge centralized planning system to build its infrastructure, nor is the upkeep of the internet reliant on the same centralized system.
+In some ways the internet is an even better example than the U.S. interstate highway system, because the internet did not require a huge centralized planning system to build the infrastructure, nor is the upkeep of the internet reliant on the same centralized system.
 Instead, it was built and created in a distributed manner, as an open system that anyone could build on, adapt, and contribute to.

 As a centralized open protocol, it enabled amazing decentralized benefits.
 The protocol allowed anyone to build on it and experiment.
-And out of that grew tremendous benefits through open innovation.
+And out of that grew tremendous benefits, through open innovation.
 A consistent, standardized protocol allowed for widespread innovation through competition, a standardized infrastructure basis on which to build, and a singular ability to communicate across the different experiments.